Increase Decision-Making Momentum Through Data — with 5 Analyses to Try.

 No two customer journeys are the same.
 We live in a digital age in which people self-direct their user experiences and have unique preferences with respect to their devices.
 The digital economy unites people with very different world-views around common experiences.

 For your company to make its best judgment calls, it’s important to have a holistic understanding of these various journeys, along with the similarities and differences between them.
 That’s how you can determine a comprehensive understanding of how customers are navigating through the product and comparing the paths to find out which ones are optimal.

 When you launch a new product and features, there are always unknowns.
-Many of these unknowns are also unknown — for instance, a feature upgrade could result in unforeseen confusion that is resolvable through user education.
+For instance, a feature upgrade could result in unforeseen customer disengagement that is predictable and resolvable through cohort analysis.

-This perspective makes it possible for everyone on your team — even people without a quantitative background nor technical skills — to pitch in ideas that can impact the organization as a whole.
-A stronger braintrust means that everyone can work on feature releases more collaboratively.
+This SQL-free approach makes it possible for everyone on your team — even people without a quantitative background nor technical skills — to pitch in data-driven ideas that can impact the organization as a whole.
+A stronger braintrust means that everyone can work on prioritizing feature implementations that will maintain user engagement more collaboratively.

 3. Funnel optimization

 Customer journeys are complex with many twists and turns.
 How do you ensure that your buyers have smooth experiences along the way?